-The Conifer Collection showcases 575 gymnosperm taxa (kinds) representing 29 genera and 9 families.
-Occupying twenty-four acres (10 hectares; excludes Hemlock Hill), each specimen within the collection is arranged to facilitate the study of cone-bearing plants.
+The Conifer Collection is comprised of 567 gymnosperm taxa (kinds) representing 197 species, 31 genera, and 9 families.
+The main tract occupies twenty-four acres (10 hectares; excludes Hemlock Hill) and is arranged to facilitate the study of cone-bearing plants.
 Just like flowering plants, conifers form seeds.
 However, instead of being enclosed in fleshy fruits, the seeds of conifers are protected in cones.
 These seed cones are the female reproductive structures of conifers.
 Conifers also have pollen-bearing cones, which are the male reproductive structures.
 Male and female cones can occur on the same plant or on separate plants.
 Accurate identification of conifers requires an examination of the cones; however, leaf (needle) characteristics are also important clues to identification.
 Historic views of the conifers are made available by the Arnold Arboretum Horticultural Library.

 The south entry for Conifer Path begins just inside Walter Street Gate, amid a grove of larch trees (Larix spp.).
 The path begins less than a minute’s walk from Walter Street Gate, and about a two-minute walk from Bussey Street Gate.
 The north entry for Conifer Path is along Valley Road, opposite the oak collection.
 This entrance is closest to Centre Street Gate (about a five-minute walk away); it is about twenty minutes from Forest Hills Gate and about thirty minutes from the Arborway Gate.
 In addition to Conifer Path, the conifer collection can be viewed from Hemlock Hill Road; a small footbridge across Bussey Brook provides limited access.
 Additional conifers may be viewed throughout the Arboretum landscape, particularly on Hemlock Hill and near the Peters Hill Gate.
 If driving, park outside the Centre Street Gate, Walter Street Gate, or along Bussey Street.